 Collection interval my be changed using zAWSCloudWatchCollectionInterval property.
 By default it is set to 300 seconds.
 This will affect most of Amazon CloudWatch datasources and may help in reducing monitoring costs.
 It doesn’t change interval of datapoints on the graphs, but only changes frequency Zenoss performs API calls to CloudWatch.

-Note: By default, aws.CloudFormation modeler plugin is not enabled.
-Users need to add it manually and initiate the modeling for those components to be modeled and monitored.
+Note: By default, `CloudFormation` and `ECS` modeler sub-plugins are not enabled.
+Users need to add them manually and initiate the modeling for those components to be modeled and monitored.
 For AutoScalingGroup, the monitoring to work, user needs to enable the monitoring on AWS console for the specific AutoScalingGroups.

 User may configure Zenoss to consume specific SQS Queues, parse and convert messages to Zenoss events.